Hierarchical Gaussian Process Models for Regression Discontinuity/Kink under Sharp and Fuzzy Designs

 Our numerical experiments suggest little difference in the performance between GP1 and GP2 in the estimation of treatment take-up probability.
-We therefore use GP1 in our simulations due to its lower computation cost. {Since the same procedure of treatment take-up is used in all three DGP's under the fuzzy design, the estimation results are averaged across the these experiments.} The results are reported below.
+We therefore use GP1 in our simulations due to its lower computation cost. {Since the same procedure of treatment take-up is used in all three DGP's under the fuzzy design, the estimation results are averaged across these experiments.} The results are reported in Table A.2.
 The GP estimator outperforms the LL estimators in terms of precision, coverage probability and interval length.